 On August 13, 2021, the Company, together with Legacy Airspan, Holdco, Airspan Networks (SG) Inc., Mimosa Networks, Inc., Mimosa Networks International, LLC, Airspan Communications Limited, Airspan Networks LTD, and Airspan Japan K.K., as guarantors, and Fortress, entered into a Senior Secured Convertible Note Purchase and Guarantee Agreement (the "Fortress Convertible Note Agreement"), in order to meet the available cash requirement of the reverse recapitalization described in Note 3.
 Pursuant to the Fortress Convertible Note Agreement, \$50.0 million was funded to the Company in exchange for the issuance of \$50.0 million aggregate principal amount of Convertible Notes on August 13, 2021, the date of the reverse recapitalization.
 The Convertible Notes bear interest at 7.0% per annum (the "Base Rate"), payable quarterly in arrears on March 31, June 30, September 30 and December 31 of each year, beginning on September 30, 2021.
-The Convertible Notes will and the Fortress Convertible Note Agreement at a per annum rate equal to the lower of (i) the Base Rate plus 3.75% and (ii) the maximum amount permitted by law (the "Default Rate").
-The Convertible Notes are pari passu in right of payment and lien priority and are secured by a security interest in (a) all of the real, personal and mixed property in which liens are granted or purported to be granted pursuant to any of the collateral documents as security for the obligations, (b) all products, proceeds, rents and profits of such property,

-(c) all of each loan party's books and records and (d) all of the foregoing whether now owned or existing, in each case excluding certain excluded assets.
+The Convertible Notes will mature on December 30, 2024, unless earlier accelerated, converted, redeemed or repurchased.
+Under certain circumstances, a default interest will apply following an event of default under the Fortress Convertible Note Agreement at a per annum rate equal to the lower of (i) the Base Rate plus 3.75% and (ii) the maximum amount permitted by law (the "Default Rate").
+The Convertible Notes are pari passu in right of payment and lien priority and are secured by a security for the obligations, (b) all products, proceeds, rents and profits of such property, (c) all of each loan party's books and records and (d) all of the foregoing whether now owned or existing, in each case excluding certain excluded assets.

-On March 29, 2022, the Company and certain of its subsidiaries who are party to the Fortress Convertible Note Agreement entered into a First Amendment and Waiver to Senior Secured Convertible Note Purchase and Guarantee Agreement and Other Note Documents relating to the Fortress Convertible Note Agreement and the Convertible Notes (the "Fortress Convertible Note Agreement Amendment") to, among other things, amend the financial covenants included in the Fortress Convertible Note Agreement, amend the conversion price of the Convertible Notes and amend the optional redemption provisions of the Convertible Notes.
+On March 29, 2022, the Company and certain of its subsidiaries who are party to the Fortress Convertible Note Agreement entered into a First Amendment and Waiver to Senior Secured Convertible Note Purchase and Guarantee Agreement and Other Note Documents relating to the Fortress Convertible Note Agreement and the Convertible Notes (the "Fortress Convertible Note Agreement Amendment") to, among other things, amend the financial covenants included in the Fortress Convertible Note Agreement, amend the convertible Notes and amend the optional redemption provisions of the Convertible Notes.